-NWS Center/Office Relevance: Infrared estimates of tropical cyclone intensity have been the cornerstone of operational tropical cyclone forecast agencies for several decades.
-The HIE is the next generation version of the Automated Dvorak Technique (ADT) for GOES-R.
+NWS Center/Office Relevance: Infrared-based estimates of tropical cyclone (TC) intensity from subjective interpretation of imagery have been the cornerstone of operational tropical cyclone forecast agencies for several decades.
+The HIE is the next generation version of the objective Automated Dvorak Technique (ADT) for GOES-R.

-- The HIE GOES-R algorithm will estimate hurricane intensity (mean sea level pressure (MSLP) and max surface wind) from ABI IR-window channel imagery. - Product will also be run using 15 min GOES-East CONUS (MSG) IR imagery for those systems west (east) of 60°W - The code for the product was derived from the current Advanced Dvorak Technique (ADT).
+- The HIE GOES-R algorithm will estimate hurricane intensity (mean sea level pressure (MSLP) and max surface wind) from ABI IR-window channel imagery. - Product will be demonstrated in pre-launch using 15 min GOES-East CONUS (MSG) IR imagery for those systems west (east) of 60°W - The code for the product was derived from the current operational ADT (v8.2.1).

-- Product will be run in real-time at UW/CIMSS in Madison, WI, during Atlantic tropical cyclone events. - It will be automatically activated upon NHC declaring any such system a Tropical Depression or greater strength.
+- Product will be run in real-time at UW/CIMSS in Madison, WI, during Atlantic tropical cyclone events and made available via dedicated web site. - It will be automatically activated upon NHC declaring any Atlantic system a Tropical Depression or greater strength.